American Airlines Flight 1 (1941): Cause

 The probable cause of the crash was not determined in the published Civil Aeronautics Board accident report.

 Memorial

 At the crash site, a plaque was erected on 10 September 2018 by Ray Lunn of the Southwold SS12 school committee, with help from the Green Lane Community Trust and the Southwold Township History Committee, to outline the events that unfolded in that accident and remember the victims of the accident.

+Book

+A book, Final Descent: The Loss of the Flagship Erie, was written by Robert D. Schweyer and published posthumously by the Schweyer Family in 2014.

+Stage Play

+A stage play about the accident, Lawrence Station: The Crash of American Airlines Flagship Erie, was written by Len Cuthbert and produced April 14–29, 2023, in Shedden, Ontario, Strathroy, Ontario and London, Ontario, by Fridge Door Live Theatre Company.
+The production was supported by Green Lane Community Trust, Township of Southwold, Wright Family Foundation, and seed money for writing from the Ontario Arts Council.